godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 long tradition in tutorials, we'll start with a "Hello World" project.
 This will introduce us to using the editor.

-If you run the godot executable outside of a project, the Project Manager appears.
+If you run the Godot executable outside of a project, the Project Manager appears.
 This helps developers manage their projects.

 .. image:: img/project_manager.png